turbo-code/llmware/CONTRIBUTING.md

 - File an issue about the bug.
 - Provide clear and concrete ways/scripts to reproduce the bug.
 - Provide possible solutions for the bug.
-- Pull a request to fix the bug.
+- Submit a pull a request to fix the bug.

 **If you're interested in existing issues, you can**

+- Look for issues with the `good first issue` label as a good place to get started.
 - Provide answers for questions in our [github discussions](https://github.com/llmware-ai/llmware/discussions)
 - Provide help for bug or enhancement issues.
-  - Ask questions, reproduce the issue, or provide solutions.
+  - Ask questions, reproduce the issues, or provide solutions.
   - Pull a request to fix the issue.

 **If you'd like to contribute a new feature or significantly change an existing one, you can**